-2.4 Operating leases: the Company as lessee
+2.6 Operating leases: the Company as lessee

-Rentals paid under operating leases are charged to Income and Expenditure Account on a straightline basis over the lease term.
+Rentals paid under operating leases are charged the Income and Expenditure account on a straight-line basis over the lease term.

-2.5 Government grants
+2.7 Government grants

 Grants are accounted under the accruals model as permitted by FRS 102.
-Grants relating to expenditure on tangible fixed assets are credited to the Income and Expenditure Account at the same rate as the depreciation on the assets to which the grant relates.
+Grants relating to expenditure on tangible fixed assets are credited to the Income and Expenditure at the same rate as the depreciation on the assets to which the grant relates.
 The deferred element of grants is included in creditors as deferred income.